Adamskoullos/vuetify-cheatsheet/calendar.md

   next () {
     this.$refs.calendar.next()
   },
-  showEvent ({ nativeEvent, event }) {
+  // Click on an event to open the dialog event pop up box showEvent ({ nativeEvent, event }) {
     const open = () => {
       this.selectedEvent = event